jdmitchell0216/Live-Emotion-Classifier/README.md

 # Live-Emotion-Classifier
 Justin Mitchel, Kevin Zhao

-This project uses neural networks to train a model to understand 7 human emotions: anger, disgust, fear, happy, neutral, sad, surprise.
-This model uses transfer learning mode, VGG16, and two labeled datasets of emotions to classify what a person's emotion is given an expression.
-This was incorporated into the package opencv in order to be able to produce a live video feed and classification as soon as someone shows an expression on camera,
+This project uses neural networks to train a model to classify 7 human emotions: anger, disgust, fear, happiness, neutral, sadness, and surprise.
+This model uses transfer learning with VGG16, and two labeled datasets of emotions to classify a person's emotion given one or more facial expressions.
+This model was utilized with OpenCV in order to produce a live video feed and emotion classification when a person's face is in shot.
+After recording, a time series displaying a rolling average of the happiness index of the face or crowd is created in order to evaluate audience response during video capture.

-# Project Title

-One Paragraph of project description goes here

 ## Getting Started

+To get started using this
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites